Dedicated to the preservation of Lakeside's history

-Recently published and Copyrighted History of Lakeside Schools: 1979 – 2011© by Edna Kouns and Catherine Hansen and Allene Savage and edited by Richard S. White is now available.
+Recently published History of Lakeside Schools: 1979 – 2011by Edna Kouns and Catherine Hansen and Allene Savage and edited by Richard S. White is now available.
 This gem will take you back to those “good ol’ school days.”
 The book is filled with rare and restored images showing how a small country town came to be what it is today.

-The opening of your museum was indeed a huge success.
+The opening of our museum was indeed a huge success.
 To our delight, people were waiting at the front door even before the museum was open, and some visitors arrived at the last moment before closing, anxious to see and learn about Lakeside’s past.
-And many of the visitors lingered for more than an hour and everyone was thrilled to see your new museum.
+And many of the visitors lingered for more than an hour and everyone was thrilled to see our new museum.

 We would like for you to enjoy the museum so please come by and visit . . . invite your family and neighbors.